 From 7 to 9 October 2021, we will host our international Benelux conference at the University of Antwerp (Belgium).
 The conference is a collaboration between the University of Antwerp (Media, Policy & Culture research group) and IASPM Benelux.

-It is kindly sponsored by the University of Antwerp, the Royal Conservatoire Antwerp, the University of Groningen, the Erasmus University Rotterdam, the University of Amsterdam, VI.BE (the contact point for the Flemish popular music industry), and the Antwerp Research Institute for the Arts.
+It is kindly sponsored by the University of Antwerp, the Royal Conservatoire Antwerp, the University of Groningen, the Erasmus University Rotterdam, the University of Amsterdam, the Antwerp Research Institute for the Arts, and the Research Foundation — Flanders (FWO).

 We are honoured to have the following keynote speakers: